cpske/ISP/web/web-frameworks.md

 | Struts         |    64  |
 | **Pyramid**    |    63  |

-[Empirical comparison of Rails, Grails, Django, Code Igniter][clavijo] compared time students needed to (a) complete some programming problems in each language, (b) develop a blogging web site in each one.
-Django was the most productive of the 4.
+[Empirical comparison of Rails, Grails, Django, Code Igniter][clavijo] compared time students needed to (a) complete some programming problems in each language, (b) develop a blogging web site in each one.  **Django** was the most productive of the 4 frameworks.

-[Gearheart][Gearheart] reviews a few standard frameworks including Django, Ruby on Rails, and Angular.js, and React.
-He feels that Rails enables writing less code, but has some learning curve if you don't know Ruby.
-He didn't review any Java frameworks.

 ## Cool Analytics